reicalasso/beyond_transformer/docs/archive/forward_backward_flow.md

 - Memory allocation/pruning logs
 ```

-This comprehensive specification defines how memory, attention, and state variables interact in the Neural State Machine architecture, providing a clear understanding of both forward and backward computational flows.
+This comprehensive specification defines how memory, attention, and state variables interact in the PULSE architecture, providing a clear understanding of both forward and backward computational flows.